martbhell/wasthereannhlgamelastnight/README.md

  * choosing a date and team doesn't work currently
  * the schedule (which is a file in this repo) is updated by me, would be cool if it was done periodically and automagically in the <a href="gcloud.md">gcloud</a>.
+ * could be nice if one could get debug errors to the browser console, rather than having to run the local app_devserver

 Source
 ======